leex279/task-list-advanced/README.md

 7. Use the import/export buttons to save and load tasks.
 8. Load community task lists using the provided buttons.
 9. Click the settings icon (next to the beta badge) to open the settings modal and configure the GitHub repository settings for community task lists.
+10. Use the input field to generate a task list with Google Gemini.

 ## Configuration